compassvpn/agent/README.md

 11. CF_ZONE_ID (zone id that is selected when creating CF API token)
 12. SSL_PROVIDER=letsencrypt (or zerossl)
 13. XRAY_OUTBOUND=direct # or warp
+14. AUTO_UPDATE=on or off ("off" if it's not provided or commented)

 ## Commands